 1. Zone 6a

-Zone 6a, the coldest planting zone in Tennessee, colored in light purple shade on our map.
-With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), this zone represents the most extreme winter conditions in the state.
-It covers some of the highest elevations in the eastern part of the state.
+Zone 6a, the coldest planting zone in Tennessee, is shown in light purple on our map.
+With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), this zone has the coldest winters in the state.
+It covers the highest elevations in eastern Tennessee.

 2. Zone 6b

-Zone 6b, shown in dark teal color on our map, covers small area in the northeastern part of Tennessee.
-With average annual minimum temperatures ranging from -5°F to 0°F (-20.6°C to -17.8°C), it represents a challenging growing environment.
-The only major city in this zone is Roan Mountain, which is known for its high elevation and cooler climate.
+Zone 6b, shown in dark teal on our map, covers a small area in the northeastern part of Tennessee.
+With average annual minimum temperatures ranging from -5°F to 0°F (-20.6°C to -17.8°C), this zone contains only one city, Roan Mountain, at high elevation with a cooler climate.

 3. Zone 7a

-Zone 7a, shown in dark green color on the map, covers much of the eastern and north-central regions of Tennessee.
-This zone experiences average annual minimum temperatures between 0°F and 5°F (-17.8°C to -15°C).
-It includes many cities in the Appalachian region and the Cumberland Plateau.
-Some notable cities in this zone include Gatlinburg, Cookeville, Crossville, and Bristol.
+Zone 7a, shown in dark green on the map, covers much of the eastern and north-central regions of Tennessee.
+This zone has average annual minimum temperatures between 0°F and 5°F (-17.8°C to -15°C).
+It includes cities in the Appalachian region and the Cumberland Plateau, such as Gatlinburg, Cookeville, Crossville, and Bristol.
 The zone also covers areas around Knoxville, though the city itself falls in a warmer zone.

 4. Zone 7b

-Zone 7b, represented by the light green color that dominates the map above, covers the largest portion of Tennessee.
+Zone 7b, shown in light green on the map, covers the largest portion of Tennessee.
 It stretches from the central region to parts of West Tennessee, with average annual minimum temperatures ranging from 5°F to 10°F (-15°C to -12.2°C).
-This zone includes many of Tennessee’s major cities and regions, like Nashville, Chattanooga, Knoxville, Murfreesboro and Clarksville.
+This zone includes many of Tennessee’s major cities and regions, like Nashville, Chattanooga, Knoxville, Murfreesboro, and Clarksville.
 It also includes smaller cities like Columbia, Jackson, and Cleveland.

 5. Zone 8a

-Zone 8a, shown in yellow color on the map, is the warmest planting zone in Tennessee.
-It is primarily found in the southwestern corner of the state and in small pockets along the southern border.
+Zone 8a, shown in yellow on the map, is the warmest planting zone in Tennessee.
+It covers the southwestern corner of the state and small pockets along the southern border.
 With average annual minimum temperatures between 10°F and 15°F (-12.2°C to -9.4°C), this zone offers the longest growing season in Tennessee.
 Cities in this zone include parts of Memphis and its suburbs like Germantown, Collierville, and Arlington.
-Other notable areas are Ripley and parts of Chattanooga’s southern suburbs.
+Other areas include Ripley and parts of Chattanooga’s southern suburbs.

 Planting Zones in Tennessee with Cities

 USDA hardiness zones for Tennessee Cities, Towns and Counties.
-Data from USDA (latest release-2023)
+Data sourced from the 2023 USDA Plant Hardiness Zone Map

 How are Tennessee planting zones influenced by the Mississippi River and Appalachian Mountains?

-Tennessee’s garden planting zones are significantly influenced by its proximity to the Mississippi River in the west and the Appalachian Mountains in the east.
-This geographic diversity creates a range of microclimates across the state:
+Tennessee’s garden planting zones are influenced by its proximity to the Mississippi River in the west and the Appalachian Mountains in the east.
+This creates distinct microclimates across the state:

 - Western Tennessee (Zone 7b-8a): The Mississippi River moderates temperatures, creating milder winters.
 This allows for growing plants like crepe myrtle.